 While “doing seafood” for most restaurants would simply mean “cooking fish”, for Hawksmoor it meant uncovering the best seafood restaurant in Britain (they chose The Seahorse in Devon); kidnapping its chef, Mitch Tonks; bringing him up to London in a Transit van and stealing contacts from his iPhone in order to guarantee a direct supply of fresh fish to the restaurant.

 Luckily, however, Mitch fell in love with his captors after developing a severe case of Stockholm Syndrome, and they’re all now excitedly co-habiting on Air Street.

-NOTE: Hawksmoor Air Street is open daily from noon – you can find out more and book HERE.
+NOTE: Hawksmoor Air Street is open daily for lunch and dinner – you can find out more and book HERE.

 Hawksmoor Air Street | 5a Air Street, W1J 0AD

 Enjoy quality dining experiences?
 Check out our London Restaurant Bible